charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

     </tr>
 </table>

 To be clear, "perfect play" isn't hyperbolic.
 I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
 The program doesn't know anything about strategy or sequencing -- it just knows the rules.
 Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
-For any given game state, it's guaranteed to find the fastest way to get Titan on the table[^4].
+For any given hand, it's guaranteed to find the fastest[^4] line to a Titan.

 [^3]: This is called a [brute force](https://en.wikipedia.org/wiki/Proof_by_exhaustion) solution.
 It's guaranteed to find the right answer, but it's dreadfully inefficient.
 To solve [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper) by brute force, you'd probably need a supercomputer.
 Titan Breach is solvable on a laptop because it makes relatively few choices.
 It rarely plays more than half a dozen spells over the course of the game, and there's always a best way to tap lands for mana.

-[^4]: Shooting for Titan on turn 3 isn't an all-or-nothing deal.
+[^4]: We're maximizing the odds of turn-3 Titan, but this isn't an all-or-nothing deal.
 Zach's build is 85% to have Titan on the table by turn 4 on the play.
 Matthias' build, and the following tweaks, are over 90%.

 Admittedly, it's not quite fair to use this program to compare Matthias' build to Zach's.
-The program cares only about the reliabiliy of the combo.
-Zach's build is better at playing control, and its combo reliability is a bit lower as a result.
-Whether that's good or bad depends on the matchup.
+The program cares only about the combo.
+Zach puts the combo together a bit slower, but it's better at playing control in the meantime, which may be better in some matchups.
 So let's instead make an apples-to-apples comparison.
 Let's start with Matthias' build, and see what tweaks might make it better.

 ### What's Negotiable?